bytecodealliance/wasm-micro-runtime/doc/build_wasm_app.md

     -Wl,--export=__heap_base -Wl,--export=__data_end \
     -Wl,--no-entry -Wl,--strip-all -Wl,--allow-undefined
 ```
-to generate a wasm binary with nostdlib mode, auxiliary stack size is 8192 bytes, initialize memory size is 64 KB,  main function, heap base global and data end global are exported, no entry function is generated (no _start function is exported), and all symbols are stripped.
+to generate a wasm binary with nostdlib mode, auxiliary stack size is 8192 bytes, initial memory size is 64 KB,  main function, heap base global and data end global are exported, no entry function is generated (no _start function is exported), and all symbols are stripped.
 Note that it is nostdlib mode, so libc-builtin should be enabled by runtime embedder or iwasm (with cmake -DWAMR_BUILD_LIBC_BUILT=1, enabled by iwasm in Linux by default).

 If we want to build the wasm app with wasi mode, we may build the wasm app with command: